raikilon/dev-notes/aws/saa-c03/aws.md

     - A single account for managing identities.
     - Cross-account access via roles.

-### Features:

-1. **Account Management**
-    - Create new accounts directly within the organization.
-    - Invite existing accounts to join.
-    - Organize accounts into OUs for easier management.

-2. **Billing**
-    - Consolidated billing across all accounts.
-    - Improved pricing due to combined usage volume.

-3. **Security**
-    - Centralized identity and access management.
-    - Cross-account role assumptions for account access.

 ### Best Practices:
-- Use **roles** for cross-account access instead of creating separate identities in each account.
+- Use IAM roles for cross-account access instead of creating separate identities in each AWS account.
+For example, a company can leverage identity federation to authenticate users into a central account, and then assume roles in other accounts to access resources as needed.
 - Structure **OUs** based on business needs (e.g., by department, environment, or function).
 - Keep the **management account focused** on organization administration.